alexsandrov16/http/docs/cookie.md

 ```

 ## Method `Cookie::get(?string $name = null, mixed $default = null)`.
 This static method gets the values of the cookies stored in `$_COOKIE`.
-It can get the value of a specified cookie, all cookies if no name is given, or the default value if the cookie does not exist.
+It can get the value of a specific cookie, all cookies if no name is given, or the default value if the cookie does not exist.
 ```php
 Cookie::get('helloworld');
 // return "Hello World!"